 At the Surgery – You can bring your repeat order request slip into the surgery circling the items required and place in the box provided in reception.

 By Post – Post your repeat order request slip to us circling the items required, addressing your envelope to the dispensary.
 If you wish for it to be returned by post, please enclose a stamped address envelope.
-Alternatively, we can send the prescription to Hurn Chemist next door to the surgery, Boots Pharmacy in Eaton, or you can collect it from the surgery.

 Please note that in order to minimise the risk of any mistakes being made, we no longer accept telephone requests for repeat prescriptions.